thifranc/shinken-webui-wiki-up/Installing-Shinken-WebUI.md

 $ shinken install webui
 ```

+Then you also need to install some python dependencies using pip (depending on your distribution, you could also install theses packages from your distribution repositories):

+$ pip install pymongo requests arrow

 * And declare it into the modules of the broker configuration :
 ```
 $ cat /etc/shinken/brokers/broker-master.cfg